antmicro/kenning/README.rst

 Deployment flow
 ---------------

-Deploying deep learning models on edge devices usually involves following steps:
+Deploying deep learning models on edge devices usually involves the following steps:

 * Preparation and analysis of the dataset, preparation of data preprocessing and output postprocessing routines,
 * Model training (usually transfer learning), if necessary,
-* Evaluation of the model and model improvement until its quality is satisfactory,
+* Evaluation and improvement of the model until its quality is satisfactory,
 * Model optimization, usually hardware-specific optimizations (e.g. operator fusion, quantization, neuron-wise or connection-wise pruning),
 * Model compilation to a given target,
 * Model execution on a given target.

-For nearly all of the above steps (training, optimization, compilation and runtime) there are different frameworks.
+There are different frameworks for most of the above steps (training, optimization, compilation and runtime).
 The cooperation between those frameworks differs and may provide different results.

 This framework introduces interfaces for those above-mentioned steps that can be implemented using specific deep learning frameworks.